-Voice Memo option was already in the control Center from the previous versions including iOS 11 and 12.
-However, with iOS 13, you can now start recording a new voice memo instantly without even tapping again on the record button.
+The Voice Memo option was already in the control Center from the previous versions, including iOS 11 and 12.
+However, with the new iOS, you can now start recording a new voice memo instantly without even tapping again on the record button.

 A single tap on the Voice Memo icon from Control Center will take you directly to the Voice Memo app.
 However, you can force touch or long tap the Voice Memo icon to see the toggle option to start “New Recording.”
 When you tap on it, your iPhone will launch the Voice Memo app and instantly starts recording.
 You can now also find the latest recording from iOS 13 Control Center to play.